jameslovallo/ardi/README.md

 ```

 ### template()

-Use this function to return the markup for you component as a template literal.
-You can handle any logic or data transformations before the return, in prop handlers, or using another method from your component's object.
+Use this function to return the markup for you component in a template literal.
+You can handle any logic or data transformations before the `return`, in prop handlers, or using another function from your component's object.

 #### slots

-If you enabled Shadow DOM, you can use slots inside your template.
+If you enabled [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), you can use [\<slot\> tags](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement) inside your template.
 You can use the default slot or multiple named slots.

 #### parts

-If you're new to custom elements, part attributes allow you to expose an element for custom styling by CSS rules outside of the component's Shadow DOM.
+If you're new to custom elements, [part attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) allow you to expose an element for custom styling by CSS rules outside of the component's Shadow DOM.
 Ardi also uses part attributes like refs, and any element with a `part` attribute will be added to `this.parts`, i.e. `this.parts.photo`.

 #### handling events

-You can add event handlers to an element using the  `on` attribute in your template, using the format `on="event_name:event_handler"`, where `event_name` is any valid event type and `event_handler` is the key of any function added to your component's object.
-When you assign events this way, the `e` event object is forwarded for your function to use, i.e to `preventDefault()`.
-See the document for the `ready()` function below for more
+You can add Vue-style @ attributes to your templates to handle events using the format `@event_name="event_handler"`, where `event_name` is [any valid event name](https://developer.mozilla.org/en-US/docs/Web/API/Element#events) and `event_handler` is the key of any top-level function in the object.
+Note that the `e` event object is always forwarded to the function, i.e to `preventDefault()`.

 ```js
 ardi({